cysmith/neural-style-tf/README.md

 </p>

 ### Transfer style but not color
-By including the flag `--original_colors` the output image will preserve the color scheme of the original image.
+The color scheme of the original image can be preserved by including the flag `--original_colors`.

 *Left to right*: content image, stylized image, stylized image with the original colors of the content image
 <p align="center">